Table of Contents

-If you’re set up with Octane Lending, you have access to a personal link that leads to an online credit application.
+If you’re set up with Octane, you have access to a personal link that leads to an online credit application.
 This application is for your dealership only so your customers can apply for financing at your business before even walking into the store.
 To learn how to find this link, check out our guide on the feature and then you’re ready to start using it with ads.

 *Note: The links used in these examples are for instructional purposes only.
 Use your personal link for your banner ads.

 How to Use Banner Ads in Emails

 In follow up emails, the banner ad is a call to action for a lead who needs an extra push.